Rhyming Patterns

 AA BB CC

-This rhyming scheme is also known as rhyming couplets, or coupled rhymes.
+This rhyme scheme is also known as rhyming couplets, or coupled rhymes.
 It means that the first line rhymes with the second line, the third line rhymes with the fourth line, and so on.

 AABBA